-But we do not rest on our laurels, and we pride ourselves on learning from our own and other experiences, from engaging with staff, partners, and people in our communities and from proactively seeking out good practice.
+But we do not rest on our laurels, and we pride ourselves on learning from our own and others' experiences, from engaging with staff, partners and people in our communities and from proactively seeking out good practice.

 Our Community Risk Management Plan 2022-2026 sets out full details of how we intend to continue to manage our risks going forward.
 It builds on existing approaches and sets out our proposals for the next four years that we believe will enhance our services further and continue to keep you safe.

-We are now seeking your views on our proposals.
+We are now seeking your views on our proposals

-Your views are important to us
+Your Views are Important to Us

 Cleveland Fire Brigade engages and connects with lots of people.

-Employees, emergency service partners, members of the public, industry partners, HMICFRS Inspectors, elected members, Local Authority partners, representative bodies, business partners and social media followers.
-No matter what your relationship is with us, we want bhear your views on our proposals.
-The more views we receive the better insight we will get, and our philosophy is that better insight - better plans -better performance - better outcomes.
+No matter what your relationship is with us, we want to hear your views on our proposals.

+The more views we receive the better insight we will get, and our philosophy is that better insight- better plans better performance - better outcomes

-Why not become one of our Engagement Champions - we will seek your support sharing our messages with our communities and your views on our services - be part of Cleveland Fire Brigade.
+Why not become one of our Engagement Champions - for a few minutes each month we will seek your views on certain subjects - be part of Cleveland Fire Brigade

 Help shape our future.

-To find out more email communications@clevelandfire.gov.uk
+Please contact communications@clevelandfire.gov.uk to sign up

-Our Community Risk Management Plan 2022 - 26
+Our Community Risk Management Plan 2022-26

-Our Community Risk Management Plan (CRMP) 2022-26 is available on our website www.clevelandfire.gov.uk/crmp.
-We are now consulting on this plan.
+Our Community Risk Management Plan 2022-26 is available at www.clevelandfire.gov.uk.

+We are now consulting on this Plan

-Improvement Proposals 2022 - 2026
+Improvement Proposals 2022-26